Please note that for those who do plan to attend in person we will be requiring proof of COVID-19 vaccination.

 We are aware that other electronic forms of proof are being developed by multiple agencies and will discuss those options with our Medical Consultant as they become available.
 Please let us know if you have specific questions regarding proof of vaccination by emailing email@example.com

-Please note that Proof of Vaccination MUST be presented at the Registration Desk when you arrive to pick up your pass for CombatCon 2021.
+Please note that Proof of Vaccination MUST be presented at the Vaccination checkpoint and/or the Registration Desk when you arrive to pick up your pass for CombatCon 2021.

 Can I email you a picture of my vaccine card in advance?